 Henry Coe is mountain lion habitat.
 Chances of encountering the reclusive cat are very low.
 If you do, follow this protocol.
 If you turn around and run, the cat's mind will more likely identify you as prey.

 Poison oak produces an oil which may cause a delayed skin irritation reaction.
 Know what it looks like, avoid contact, and treat exposed skin areas with a product such as Zanfel Poison Ivy Wash.
 We have attempted to map continuous, extended areas of poison oak that significantly impede movement.
 There is more of it than is mapped.
 This plant strongly prefers north-facing slopes.
-There is plenty of poison oak along trail edges, mostly below knee height, so even trail hikers and cyclists should beware.
+There is plenty of poison oak along trail edges, mostly below knee height, so even trail hikers should beware.

 Ticks, if attached, are best removed by yanking out firmly with tweezers.
 If you later develop a rash, get tested for Lyme disease.
 Keep the offending tick in a plastic bag for the doctor if it managed to stay with you after the event.
 Usually ticks take more than several hours to transmit any diseases such as Lyme through their mouthparts into your bloodstream.